 Because she did not want to jeopardize her job, she concealed her pregnancy.
 Unfortunately, the baby was born prematurely and died.
 In an attempt to further hide her ordeal, Maggie decided to place the lifeless little body in the nearby River Tweed.
 She was unable to go through with it, however, and instead left the wee one on the river bank.
 The baby was discovered, and Maggie’s secret was out.

-Maggie was taken to Edinburgh where she was tried and convicted for her crime.
-On September 2, 1724, poor Miss Maggie was hanged in the Grassmarket.
-She was pronounced dead and placed in a coffin to be sent back to Musselburgh.
+Maggie Dickson was arrested and taken to Edinburgh, where she was tried and convicted for her crime.
+On September 2, 1724, Maggie hanged in Grassmarket.
+After being pronounced dead, she was placed in a coffin for transferral back to her home in Musselburgh.

-But, lo and behold, you’ll never imagine what happened next.
-On the route to Musselburgh, her party heard a banging coming from the inside of the wooden box.
-Imagine their fright!
-Well, upon further inspection, it was discovered that Maggie was not, in fact, dead, but very much ALIVE!
-The law deemed it to be God’s will that she survived the gallows and our Maggie Dickson went on to live another 40 years.
+Then something extraordinary happened.
+On the trip to Musselburgh, the travelers heard a banging coming from the inside of the wooden box.
+Just imagine their fright!
+Upon inspection, they discovered that Maggie was not dead, but was, in fact, very much ALIVE!
+The law ultimately deemed that it was God’s will that she survived the gallows, and Maggie Dickson went on to live another 40 years.

-From then on she was known around town (Scotland?) as Half-Hangit Maggie and her story is still told with gusto today.
-In fact, if you fancy it, there is a pub named in her honor in the Grassmarket near to where it all went down.
-If you go, lift a pint in her honor and cheers the woman who somehow, quite miraculously, managed to survive her own execution.
+The legend of Maggie, ie. Half-Hangit Maggie continues to this day.
+I told you it was a strange one!
+If you fancy it, there is a pub named in her honor in Edinburgh’s Grassmarket where it all went down nearly three-hundred years ago.
+If you visit the pub, lift a pint to her spirit and cheers the woman who somehow, quite miraculously, managed to survive her own execution.